 Europe's economy is the largest in the world measured by GDP.
-Private equity opportunities are mainly in buyout and mainly resulting from the consequence of EEC integration generating a high level of cross-border merger and acquisition activity.
-Private equity firms also add value to smaller companies that wish to expand geographically, overcoming a variety of barriers such as language, legal and regulatory.
+Private equity opportunities exist mainly in buyout as a consequence of European Economic Community integration generating a high level of cross-border merger and acquisition activity.
+Private equity firms also provide operating value to smaller companies that wish to expand geographically, overcoming a variety of barriers such as language, legal and regulatory.
 Unlike the US where the 80/20 rule applies to large v. smaller buyout, in Europe it is much closer to 50/50.
-The market is still emerging.
-Europe's private equity investment activity 2004-2006 as a percent of its GDP was about half that of the US.
-As is the case in the US, returns are the highest with small and mid-cap funds, which are the most difficult to access.
+Europe's private equity investment activity as a percent of its GDP is about half that of the US.
+As is the case in the US, returns are the highest with small and mid-cap funds, which are the most difficult to identify and access.

 Asia contains some of the fastest growing economies and rapidly emerging middle classes, offering a wide range of opportunities in private equity.
-As the first decade of the 2000s drew to a close Asia had emerged as a significant source of private capital for investment.
+As the first decade of the 2000s drew to a close, Asia had emerged as a significant source of private capital for investment.
 From beginning to end, Asia had increased funds raised four-fold to levels competitive with the US and Europe.
-Moreover, it weathered the 1997 meltdown, 2000 bubble-burst, and the 2007 credit crisis in many ways better than other parts of the world.
-China is the engine of Asia but the private equity industry throughout the area is now well defined and mature.
-Broadly speaking, Asian private equity is not as dependent on debt as it is elsewhere.
+Moreover, it weathered the 1997 meltdown, 2000 bubble-burst, and the 2008 credit crisis in many ways better than other parts of the world.
+China is the engine of Asia, but the private equity industry throughout the area is now well defined and mature.
+Broadly speaking, Asia private equity is not as dependent on debt as it is elsewhere.
 Opportunities vary from country to country.
 Buyout is most prevalent in Korea, Japan and Australia.
 Venture capital, or growth equity, dominates the opportunity in China and other parts of Asia (as it does in India).
-In nearly all cases there has been a rapid emergence of smaller independent quality funds that are generating the highest returns, and predictably, are the hardest to access.
-In the last decade several high quality, independent, but hard to access FOFs have emerged.
+In nearly all cases there has been a rapid emergence of smaller independent quality funds that are generating the highest returns and predictably are the hardest to access.
+In the last decade, several high quality and independent but hard to access fund of funds have emerged.